 - The mobile app version has limited capabilities, though it should provide you with the most basic information.

-- Customer support is weak, and is offered by email only, not by phone.
+- Customer support is offered by email only, not by phone.

 Should You Give PocketSmith a Try?